Tennessee's coaching search was even wilder than you thought

 "Dear Mr. Currie, I know things haven't gone as planned, but if you bring Lane Kiffin home all will be forgiven!"

-Vol fans deny Dave Doeren and Mike Leach
+Vols fans deny Dave Doeren and Mike Leach

 As Tennessee appeared to close in on a deal with NC State coach Dave Doeren, the email criticism again ramped up.
 One fan said he would cancel his season tickets as there "will be zero support for a coach like Dave Doeren."